-Wondering if you’d like to spend the 4th year of your chemistry degree as a year abroad?
+Wondering if you’d like to spend the final year of your chemistry degree as a year abroad?

-In the 4th year of a 5 year MChem degree you’ll have the option to spend the year at a foreign university, carrying out an extended research project.
+In the final year of a 5-year MChem degree (at the time of writing this it was in 4th year) you’ll have the option to spend the year at a foreign university, carrying out an extended research project.
 I just came back from my year abroad in Bologna, Italy.
 I hadn’t really planned on taking a year abroad when I started university, but when the opportunity was put in front of me I thought it would be silly to throw it away.
 And I’m glad to say I made the right choice!
 I met people from all over the world, learned a lot about myself and ate the best pizza of my life for a couple of euros.

 Any form of travel is good for developing a wider understanding of the world, developing language skills and meeting interesting people.
 Living in a foreign country for a year improves skills such as these plus many more.
 You learn how to adapt to sometimes very unfamiliar situations, get extended immersive learning of a foreign language and expand your understanding of other cultures.
 You’ll also have a lot of fun.

 Although for some it’s an obvious decision, choosing where to go for your year abroad can be quite difficult.
 Here are a few factors to consider and questions to ask yourself:

 - Language skills

 What language(s) is/are spoken there?
 Do you already have some knowledge of the language or a similar language?
 Will you be able to spend much time/money on language courses before you go?
 How much English is spoken there?